GoldandBlack.com - Post-game analysis: The 3-2-1 and Wrap Video

 Post-game analysis: The 3-2-1 and Wrap Video

-Some quick analysis from No. 15 Purdue's 81-62 win over Nebraska, the Boilermakers' eighth-straight victory.
+Some quick analysis from No. 12 Purdue's 76-64 win over Penn State.

 Premium Content